 Your resume should reflect your expertise and accomplishments in the fitness industry.
 The most impactful way to showcase these achievements is by outlining your work experience on your resume.

 List your roles in reverse-chronological order, using bullet points to highlight responsibilities and successes for each position.
+Whenever possible, use specific examples to show the impact that your work has had on past clients or organizations.

-Finally, remember to incorporate action words.
+Remember to incorporate action words.
 These terms can vividly convey your past triumphs and make your years of experience resonate.

 Personal Trainer, Elite Fitness